The Shape of Beliefs: Geometry, Dynamics, and Interventions along Representation Manifolds of Language Models' Posteriors: Experiments and analysis

-We write vectors in bold (e.g.,~$\vec{v}$) and matrices in capital letters (e.g.,~$\vec{A}$).
-We use \textit{activations}, \textit{representations}, and \textit{hidden states} interchangeably to refer to the model's residual stream, denoted~$\vec{x}_{i,k}(l)$, where $i$~is the token index, $k$~the sequence index, and $l \geq 0$~the layer index.
-A normal distribution with mean~$\mu$ and standard deviation~$\sigma$ is written~$\mathcal{N}(\mu,\sigma)$ or~$\mathcal{N}_{\mu,\sigma}$.
-Its \emph{preimage} manifold is denoted $\mathcal{M}_{\mu,\sigma}$: if $\vec{x} \in \mathcal{M}_{\mu,\sigma}$, after layer-norm and unembedding it maps to a softmax corresponding to~$\mathcal{N}_{\mu,\sigma}$.
-For preimages at intermediate layers~$l$ (not the final layer), we write~$\mathcal{M}_{\mu,\sigma}^{(l)}$.
-In what follows, we use logits as a proxy for model behavior.
+We use logits as a proxy for model behavior.
 To compare input distributions to output behavior, we normalize the logits into probability vectors by applying softmax with temperature $T=1.0$.
 Finally, we often use the term ``Linear Field Probes'', as proposed by \citet{yocum2025neural}, for describing a family of linear probes that are trained to be sensitive to a specific part of the input domain (e.g., sensitive to specific values of $\mu, \sigma$).
 These probes help us elicit an intriguing duality between beliefs, as observed in the output space, and the geometry of representations that encodes these beliefs.